jaymeliao/HabitTracker/README.md

 # HabitTracker
-The Habit Tracker Desktop application is developed by Java, Java Swing Class Habit Tracker (R) Version 1.0 17/11/24
+The Habit Tracker Desktop application is developed using Java, Java Swing Class Habit Tracker (R) Version 1.0 17/11/24

 Desciption
 --------------------------------------------
--Habit tracker that is tracked by using a table.
-When you are done that habit for the day you click "yes" on it or whatever to click "no" there.
+-Habit tracker keep user's record in a table.
+User clicks "yes" after completing the activity of the day and "no" for incompletion.

 ----------------------------------------------
 Usage notes